Table of Contents

 - Sale of assets etc.

-- External Sources: External source of finance is the capital which is generated from outside the business.
+An external source of finance is the capital generated from outside the business.
 Apart from the internal sources finance, all the sources are external sources of capital.